Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus: The decay transition probability

 we can see that ${\rm log}ft$ depends on the initial and final wave functions (of parent and daughter nuclei, respectively) and does not depend on the emitted positron and neutrino states.

 Knowing the experimentally measured half-life value for $\beta$ decay, it is possible to estimate the ${\rm log}ft$ value using the phase-space factor [Eq. (\ref{f0})] in the case of $\beta^+$ decay or in the case of $\beta^-$ decay replacing $-Z_f$ by $Z_f$ in Eq. (\ref{phase-space}).
-We have done such an estimation for the light nuclei and obtained excellent agreement with the experimental results for ${\rm log}ft$ presented in Ref. \cite{nucl-data}, including the long-living nuclei, e.g. $^{10}\rm{Be}$ and $^{14}\rm{C}$.
-Therefore, the solution to the problem of calculating the ${\rm log}ft$ and half-life is to correctly calculate the nuclear matrix element [Eq. (\ref{Mifav})].
+We have done such an estimation for the light nuclei and obtained excellent agreement with the experimental results for ${\rm log}ft$ presented in Ref. \cite{nucl-data}, including nuclei with longer half-lives, e.g. $^{10}\rm{Be}$ and $^{14}\rm{C}$.
+The solution to the problem of calculating ${\rm log}ft$ and half-life values is directly linked with the accurate computation of associated nuclear matrix elements ${\cal{M}}_{fi}$ in Eq.~(\ref{total-lambda}).